baxtheman/redis-benchmark/presentation.md

-## High availability
+## High availability (offtopic)

-- Yes, but this is offtopic
+- Partitioning
+- Cluster

 ## Commands

 - every command is an atomic operation

+- value is a binary safe string